-End of day trading takes place the last hour or two of the day.
-End of day trading is also known as the power hour.
-The best time of day to trade are at the open and close.
+End of day trading takes place the last hour or two of the trading day.
+Trading power hour stocks is a lot of fun!
+End of day trading is also known as “the power hour”.
+The best time of day to trade are at the open and near the close.
+Why?
+Because that tends to be when the most volume of trading is happening.
 Power hour stocks have the potential to be lucrative when traded correctly.

 From 9:30 to 11:30 there is a lot of liquidity in the market.
 Then it slows down until power hour.
-Power hour is from 3pm-4pm.
-Sometimes around 2:30 traders start to come back to the market.
+Specifically, traders consider Power hour from 3pm-4pm.
+Sometimes around 2:30 traders start to come back to the market though because they want to get setup for the end of day moves.

-When trading, is less is more.
-The best trading happens in 2-3 hours instead of spending the entire day trying to trade.
+When trading, less is more.
+Over trading is a thing you should avoid.
+The same goes for boredom trades.
+The best trading happens in 2-3 hours typically, instead of spending the entire day trying to trade.

 End of day trading stocks are the stocks with the most volume and the best setups the hour before close.
 After the first hour and a half of trading, the stock market slows way down.